PARTYMANX/hudsonssq/README.md

 ## Extracting Hudson Charts

-Each Hudson DDR runs on the Mario Party engine to some extent.
-All
+Each Hudson DDR runs on an engine derived from Hudson's work on Mario Party.
+All data is stored in .bin pack files that can be opened with existing Mario Party modding tools, or other game modding tools.

 ### Chart Data